codingjoe/joeflow/docs/index.rst

 People
 ------

-Galahad is build with all users in mind.
+Joeflow is build with all users in mind.
 Managers should be able to develop better processes.
 Users should able to interact with the tasks every single day.
 And developers should be able to rapidly develop and test new features.

 Free
 ----

-Galahad is open source and collaboratively developed by industry leaders in automation and digital innovation.
+Joeflow is open source and collaboratively developed by industry leaders in automation and digital innovation.

 All Contents